MatusOllah/gophengine/README.md

 Go is my favorite programming language, and I prefer it over learning Haxe.

-## Naming

-The name "GophEngine" combines "Goph" (representing the Go programming language mascot) and "Engine" (representing the FNF engine).
-It felt more natural and fitting for this project than "funkin-go."

 ## Features

 * Enhanced privacy with no Newgrounds integration